 If English is not the Candidate’s native language, they are entitled to an additional 20 minutes of test time for each of Parts 1 through 5, and an additional one hour of test time for Part 6.
 Candidates requiring this additional time should request approval from the Regent for Exam Administration (firstname.lastname@example.org) prior to registering for an exam.

-Once approved through the application process, a Candidate is eligible to register for exams during the next open registration period using the ICRM website.
-Registration for an exam is a two-step process.
+Once approved through the application process, a Candidate is eligible to register for exams during the next open registration period using the ICRM Prolydian site.
+Registration for an exam happens in two steps.

-- Once the status of the exam is “Authorized”’ click on the current exam cycle (far left of the screen under “Exam Cycle”).
-(Note: The screen will also be a direct link to the Pearson VUE ICRM landing page.)
+- Once the status of the examination record is “Authorized”’, you will receive an “Authorization to Test” email with instructions for registering and a direct link to the Pearson VUE ICRM landing page.
 You can then schedule your exam and arrange for payment directly with Pearson VUE.
 Consult the ICRM website for dates, deadlines, and check payment options.

-Registration to take specific parts of the examination is done through the ICRM member database.
-An applicant must be accepted as a Candidate before registering for examinations.
-A Candidate must pass Parts 1 through 5 before registering to take Part 6.
+Registration to take specific parts of the examination is done automatically through the ICRM Prolydian site An applicant must be accepted as a Candidate before their registration records are created by the system.
+A Candidate must pass Parts 1 through 5 before the Part 6 registration is created.
 Examinations are given by Pearson VUE, a third-party independent testing service.
 A fee per examination is charged for each of Parts 1 through 6.
-Registration to take any part of the exam is done through the ICRM member database with a link to the Pearson VUE site to register and pay fees.
-These fees are only refundable if an applicant cancels a scheduled exam with Pearson VUE more than 48 hours prior to the examination.
+A candidate must have their Candidate ID (included in the Authorization To Test email) to schedule the exam and pay the exam fees on the Pearson VUE site.
+These fees are only refundable if an applicant cancels a scheduled exam with Pearson VUE more than 24 hours prior to the examination.
 Registration and fees must be submitted to Pearson VUE, the testing service, by the deadline established for each examination.
 All payments must be in United States currency.
-Please go to https://www.icrm.org/fees for a listing of the current examination fees.
+Please click here for a listing of the current examination fees.